xLeachimx/SIDCBR/Design/semantic_node.md

 	* Input:
 		* string containing the subject's name
 	* Output:
-		* creates a new node and returns true if successful
+		* creates a new node

 * addConnection
 	* Description: